thepeacockproject/Peacock/docs/USER_PROFILES.md

     -   Sniper locations now have their unlockables contained inside the location.
 -   Unused properties were removed from locations in `u.Extensions.progression.Locations`.
 -   `u.Extensions.progression.Unlockables` has been removed.

+## Version 2

+Version 2 introduced support for syncing official progress to Peacock.
+The changes are:

+-   `u.Extension.LastOfficialSync` has been added which records a date and time of the last official sync.